tangshuang/.datamanager.js/readme.md

 Array of functions.
 If you pass only one function, it is ok.

-### autostop(funcs)
+### autofree(funcs)

-Stop watchings which created by `autorun`.
+Freed watchings which created by `autorun`.
 You must to do this before you destroy your component if you have called `autorun`, or you will face memory problem.

 ## Shared datasource